rchillyard/Flog/README.md

 a value, then log the value, then continue to use the value.
 Therefore, in this functional logger, we write loggable expressions which yield a value and, as a side effect-- which the rest of the program doesn't "see"--we do the logging.
+At present, this mechanism is not truly referentially transparent.
+In the future, we may provide an actor mechanism to allow for pure functional logging which is RT.

 The basic idea is this: